tsuyoshicho/action-mypy/README.md

   setup_method:
     description: |
       mypy setup method.
 Select from below.
+      "nothing" - no setup process.
+      This option expects the user to prepare the environment (ex. previous workflow step executed "pip install -r requirements.txt").
       "adaptive" - Check "execute_command" with "--version" is executable.
       If it can be executed, do the same as "nothing", otherwise do the same as "install".
-      "nothing" - no setup process.
-      This option expects the user to prepare the environment (ex. previous workflow step executed "pip install -r requirements.txt").
       "install" - execute "setup_command".

       Incorrect values behave as "adaptive".
     required: false
-    default: 'adaptive'
+    default: 'nothing'
   ### Flags for reviewdog ###
   level:
     description: 'Report level for reviewdog [info,warning,error]'